-- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of race, color, religion, creed, national origin, sex, status as a breastfeeding mother, sexual orientation, gender identity, gender expression, genetic information, marital status, age, disability, pregnancy, status as a disabled veteran, a Vietnam era veteran or other covered veteran (as defined by College policy), use of a trained guide or service animal by a person with a disability, status as a victim of domestic violence, sexual assault, or stalking, or other characteristics protected by College policy.
-Bona fide occupational qualifications based on the above traits do not violate this Section. - 2.2 Both parties agree that unlawful harassment, including sexual harassment, will not be tolerated. - 2.3 Both parties agree that they will not retaliate against an employee because of the participation or lack of participation in union activities. - 2.4 Employees who feel they have been the subjects of discrimination (including sexual harassment) or retaliation in violation of this Article are encouraged to discuss such issues with their supervisor or other management staff.
+- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of race, including traits historically associated or perceived to be associated with race such as but not limited to, hair texture and protective hairstyles), color, religion, creed, national origin, citizenship or immigration status; political affiliation; sex, any real or perceived sensory, mental or physical disability, color, religion, creed, national origin, sex, status as a breast/chest feeding employee breastfeeding mother, sexual orientation, gender identity, gender expression, genetic information, marital status, age, disability, pregnancy, status as a disabled veteran, a Vietnam era veteran or other covered veteran (as defined by College policy), HIV/AIDS or Hepatitis C status, use of a trained guide or service animal by a person with a disability, status as a victim of domestic violence, sexual assault, or stalking, or other characteristics protected by College policy or any other legally protected class.
+Bona fide occupational qualifications based on the above traits do not violate this Section. - 2.2 Both parties agree that unlawful harassment, including sexual harassment, will not be tolerated.

+- 2.3 Both parties agree that they will not retaliate against an employee because of the participation or lack of participation in union activities. - 2.4 Employees who feel they have been the subjects of discrimination (including sexual harassment) or retaliation in violation of this Article are encouraged to discuss such issues with their supervisor or other management staff.
 Employees alleging discrimination under 2.1 or 2.2 may file a complaint in accordance with the College's Non-Discrimination policy.
 In cases where an employee files both a grievance and an internal complaint regarding the same alleged discrimination, the grievance will be suspended until the internal complaint process has been completed.
 Following completion of the internal complaint process, the Union may request the grievance process be continued.
-Such requests must be made within twenty-one (21) calendar days of the employee and the Union being notified in writing of the findings of the internal complaint.

-- 2.5 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan. - 2.6 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Department of Education's Office for Civil Rights, or the Equal Employment Opportunity Commission.
+Such requests must be made within twenty-one (21) calendar days of the employee and the Union being notified in writing of the findings of the internal complaint. - 2.5 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan. - 2.6 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, Department of Education's Office for Civil Rights, or the Equal Employment Opportunity Commission.